haacked/haacked.com/_posts/archived/2005-12-16-ya-gotta-be-a-bit-macguyver.aspx.markdown

 ---
 layout: post
-title: "Ya Gotta Be a Bit MacGuyver"
+title: Ya Gotta Be a Bit MacGuyver
 date: 2005-12-16 -0800
 comments: true
 disqus_identifier: 11350
 categories: []
+redirect_from: "/archive/2005/12/15/ya-gotta-be-a-bit-macguyver.aspx/"
 ---

 I’ve learned a valuable lesson recently.
 To be successful as a technology consultant, it isn’t enough to just be able to [hit the high notes](http://www.joelonsoftware.com/articles/HighNotes.html).
 You’ve